-What is crucial here is that whether and why the demarcation problem matters depends on the kind of work we need our account of teleology to do.
+But crucially, whether and why the demarcation problem matters depends on the kind of work we need our account of teleology to do.
 As we see it, the issue is unavoidable and not particularly problematic in the context of developing and applying models of biological organization and teleology that would advance biology.
 Though Cusimano and Sterner seem to be aware of this, they do not state it explicitly.
 On one hand, they state that the issue at hand is purely practical: it is merely about making “the leap from biological theory to concrete implications for empirical research” (2020, 266-267).
 But if this kind of demarcation problem is everywhere in the study of complex systems and is usually resolved pragmatically in the context of research, it is unclear why this would be problematic —or even surprising— for the deployment of closure of constraints as a model.
 They therefore do not draw the natural conclusion from their own argument that closure of constraints, qua model, is unlikely to ever be able to meet the criteria of “objectivity” that they ask it to meet, nor do they say enough about why it should meet such criteria in the first place.
 There may indeed be pragmatic reasons why demarcation is a concern for a certain area of biological practice, or specific research agenda.
 Nonetheless, it is not clear why their stated criterion of objectivity needs to be met for closure of constraints to do a better job of describing certain living phenomena, such as “the processes and constraints at play in the metabolism and regulation of glycaemia, by making explicit the different hierarchical orders involved” (Bich, Mossio, and Soto 2020, 1).
 Quite the contrary, one might even think that the broad and perhaps indefinite scope of applicability of closure of constraints as a model is an advantage when it comes to advancing biological research, insofar as it will allow it to unexpectedly prove useful in new research contexts.
 So if we wish to treat closure of constraints merely as one of many possible models for living systems, albeit as one with certain distinct theoretical advantages, then we should ask that it meet the same criteria as any other model.
 Any ensuing demarcation problems of concern will be local to the specific explanatory project or practice, and there is little use in worrying about these problems outside of this local context.